Cardinal Infrastructure closes $336M upsized offering

 Cardinal Infrastructure Group is a full-service infrastructure service provider delivering integrated civil and site-development solutions across high-growth markets.
 The company operates through a self-performing model supported by skilled labor, specialized fleets and market-leading subsidiaries.

-How does Cardinal Infrastructure Group plan to utilize the capital raised from this public offering?
+How does Cardinal Infrastructure Group plan to allocate the $336 million in gross proceeds to drive growth?

-What impact will the dilution from the additional shares have on existing shareholders?
+What impact will the dilution from issuing 4.6 million shares have on existing shareholders?